Sydney Ball: Biography

 Sydney Ball was born in 1933 in Adelaide, South Australia.
 In 1962, Ball moved to New York and enrolled at the Art Students League of New York, where he studied under Theodoros Stamos.
 During this period Ball met and was influenced by many of "The Irascible 18", including Mark Rothko, Jackson Pollock and Willem de Kooning.
 Ball's first solo show was in 1965 at the Westerly Gallery.

 Ball returned to Australia in 1965 helping to bring abstract techniques to the attention of Australian artists.
 He lived and worked in Glenorie, New South Wales in his later years.

 Abstract expressionism was taken up enthusiastically by many Sydney painters in the 1960s.
-His contemporaries such as John Olsen, Erica McGilghrist and Leonard Hessing and the older Sam Atyeo were equally abstract but influenced by Dutch post-war avant garde and earlier Russian abstract painting, whereas Ball was one of the first Australian artists of his generation, similar to Yvonne Audette and John Vickery to take an interest in American art over European art.
+His contemporaries such as John Olsen, Erica McGilghrist and Leonard Hessing and the older Sam Atyeo were equally abstract but influenced by Dutch post-war avant garde and earlier Russian abstract painting, whereas Ball, similar to Yvonne Audette and John Vickery, was one of the first Australian artists of his generation to take an interest in American art over European art.

 In his later years, Ball was well regarded in Australian art circles and one of his large scale works was a major acquisition at the Art Gallery of New South Wales.